NikDaStick/NikolasMargaritisBlueStamp/index.md

 # Final Milestone
 ## Summary
-As my second milestone, I added an on/off switch to turn on and off my motors and an LED matrix to display the distance in centimeters that the vehicle detects the ball.
+As my final milestone, I added an on/off switch to turn on and off my motors and an LED matrix to display the distance in centimeters that the vehicle detects the ball.

 <pre style="background:#fdfdfd; border:none">
 Included componenets: